 always been successful when entering new segments.
 Applied Materials is the chip equipment industry's standard bearer ..... it is a fair deal from a valuation perspective.
 Applied Materials is the world's largest supplier of semiconductor

 SAN FRANCISCO, Nov 14 (Reuters) - Top chip gear-maker Applied Materials Inc posted fiscal fourth-quarter revenue that modestly exceeded estimates as foundry customers build new production lines, but its forecast for the current quarter was shy of some analysts' expectations.

 Applied Materials ( AMAT ) is guiding for 3%-10% Q/Q FQ1 revenue growth, and quarterly ..... buybacks.
 Gross margin was 42%, -90 bps Q/Q but +360 bps Y/Y. AMAT -0.6% AH.
 CC at 4:30PM ET.
 FQ4 results , PR 1 comment!

 SAN FRANCISCO, Nov 14 (Reuters) - Top chip gear-maker Applied Materials posted fiscal fourth-quarter revenue of $1.99 billion, up from $1.65 billion in the year-ago period, as foundry customers build new production lines to make more advanced components.

 Applied Materials reported fiscal fourth-quarter results that were within the range of our expectations.
 We are maintaining our fair value estimate

-Good afternoon and welcome to the Applied Materials Earnings Conference Call.
-During the presentation, all participants will be in listen-only mode.
+Welcome to the Applied Materials Earnings Conference Call.
+During the presentation, all participants will be in a listen-only mode.
 Afterwards, you will be

-faces major competition from Applied Materials and Tokyo Electron.The firm ..... share gains, it competes with Applied Materials AMAT and Tokyo Electron, the two ..... competitive pressures from Applied Materials and Tokyo Electron over the
+Lam faces major competition from Applied Materials and Tokyo Electron.The firm operates in the deeply .....
+While we expect some competitive pressures from Applied Materials and Tokyo Electron over the long term, we forecast